spinoandraptos/transmon_readout/README.md

 ### 🔵 `Clear Optimisation/`
 - Generates an optimal CLEAR (Cavity Level Excitation and Reset) protocol pulse given system parameters.
-- Goal: Maximise readout speed and fidelity by tuning multi-tone pulse parameters.
+- Goal: Maximise readout speed and fidelity by optimising multi-segment pulse parameters.
 - **Key scripts:**
+  - `ClearFormatter.py` — Helper script for parsing pulse params using qcore syntax for simulation scripts [do not modify unless needed]
-  - `ClearCalibrator.py` — Main script to run to optimize CLEAR pulse parameters given system parameters
+  - `ClearOptimiser.py` — Main script to run to optimize CLEAR pulse parameters given system parameters
-  - `ClearOptimiser.py` — Helper script for ClearCalibrator, need not be modified typically
-  - `EnvelopeSimulator.py` — Script for simulating the return envelope of a specified readout pulse
-  - `ClearParamEditor.py` — Helper script that can be run to ensure CLEAR pulse timings and amplitude are legal after making manual segment-based edits
-  - `ClearParamScaler.py` — Helper script that can be run to scale CLEAR pulse amplitude such that none lies above a specified threshold
   - `ClearReadoutPulse.py` — Definition of CLEAR pulse in qcore
-  - `EnvelopeSimulator.py` — Script for simulating the return envelope of a specified readout pulse
+  - `EnvelopeSimulator.py` — Script for simulating the return envelope, photon number, and phase-space trajectories of a readout pulse
-  - `EnvelopeSimulatorFormatter.py` — Script for converting the output CLEAR params from ClearCalibrator into a format that be directly copied-and-pasted into EnvelopeSimulator for visualisation
+  - `ReadoutSimulator.py` — Helper script that simulates the dynamics of dispersive readout [do not modify unless needed]
+  - `SysParamFinder.py` — Script for fitting the system parameters needed for high-fidelity simulation using reference envelopes from actual measurement
-  - `{RR}_SystemParam.yml` — Configurations of system, requires the Kappa of Readout Resonator and Chi of Qubit-Resonator coupling, as well as a drive phase (which must be calibrated through actual measurement)
+  - `{RR}_SystemParam.yml` — Configurations of system, requires system parameters fitted through `SysParamFinder.py`

 ---